DK-thinker/DK_DISTORTION/README.md

 Steps for Building.-------------------------------------------------------------

+Requierments:
+CMake
+Juce

 Once you have the repository downloaded, run the command,

-    cmake -Bbuild -DCMMAKE_PREFIX_PATH="PATH/TO/JUCE/INSTALL"
+    cmake -Bbuild -DCMMAKE_PREFIX_PATH=PATH/TO/JUCE/INSTALL

-Note that in order to build this using CMake, you must have build JUCE using cmake and have the file path is to the install folder on your system.
+*Note that in order to build this using CMake, you must have built JUCE using cmake and have the file path is to the install folder on your system.
+More can be found about CMake and JUCE here: https://ccrma.stanford.edu/~jos/juce_modules/md__Users_jos_w_JUCEModulesDoc_docs_CMake_API.html
-OR alternatively, if you want JUCE to be a subdirectory, change the CMakeLists.txt to add_subdirectory(JUCE).

 This should create a /build subdirectory, now to build the AU, VST3, and standalone program, run the command,